lac0ste-oss/vmug-tce-workshop/markdown/2-reframe.md

 - Read and accept the terms of the license agreement.
 - Edit virtual machine settings:
 - 16GB Ram, 4x 1-core CPU, 16GB disk
-  - 18 GB of swap on the host really helped
+  - swap on the host really helped

+## Using VirtualBox

+- Deploy OVA, delete disk (OVA does not appear to work)
+- Attach minimal ISO
+- Install OS

 ---